Validation

 if (isValidationError(error)) {

-console.log(error.issues); // Validation issues
+console.log(error.errorData); // Validation issues array

 }Types